edis0n-zhang/ChatGPT-Hotkeys/readme.md

-# ChatGPT Shortcuts
+# ChatGPT Hotkeys
-A web browser extension built to create shortcuts to and for ChatGPT.
+A web browser extension built to create hotkeys for ChatGPT.

 # Hotkeys
 The default hotkeys are set as so (In the format Action : Windows / Mac ):